-We have been named as a defendant in approximately 110 lawsuits involving approximately 370 plaintiffs, primarily seeking to recover damages for pancreatitis experienced by patients prescribed Byetta.
-We are aware of approximately 40 additional claimants who have not yet filed suit.
-Approximately 80 of these lawsuits are filed in California and coordinated in a Los Angeles Superior Court, and we have a trial scheduled in that court in October 2011.
+We have been named as a defendant in approximately 120 lawsuits involving approximately 400 plaintiffs, primarily seeking to recover damages for pancreatitis experienced by patients prescribed Byetta.
+We are aware of approximately 340 additional claimants who have not yet filed suit.
+Approximately 100 of these lawsuits are filed in California and coordinated in a Los Angeles Superior Court, and we have a trial with a group of these claimants scheduled in that court in October 2011.